wonsunahn/Capstone_Spring2022/_deliverables/FinalReport.md

     * Talk about the placement of your team in the organization.
     * Talk about how the rest of the paper is going to be organized.

-3. Objectives / Motivation
+1. Objectives / Motivation
     * Talk about the business need for the work that you were doing.
     * Talk about the final outcome that you were shooting for.

 1. Implementation
     * Talk about the actual work you did.
 If you worked on multiple projects, you will likely have subsections.
     * Talk about the programming languages, frameworks, or tools that you used to achieve your goal.
-    * Talk about technical / organizational challlenges you faced and how you resolved them.
+    * Talk about technical / organizational challenges you faced and how you resolved them.
     * Optionally talk about the non-technical side of your work, such as communicating with clients, if you feel that was important.
     * Consider inserting figures or flow charts that describe your implementation.